FREQUENTLY ASKED QUESTIONS

 The problem is that there's so many videos and SO much information online that it can be overwhelming and leave you feeling confused and not knowing where to start.

-I can help you avoid the mistakes that I made over the years and share my years of experience of learning, playing, gigging, writing, recording and overcoming injury and health problems and help you to become the best that you can be and progress A LOT quicker than you would be learning by yourself.
+I will help you avoid the mistakes that I made over the years and share my years of experience of learning, playing, gigging, writing, recording and overcoming injury and health problems and help you to become the best that you can be and progress A LOT quicker than you would be learning by yourself.

 Do I need to practice at home?